 Southern Company and Georgia Power provided AMEC with numerous documents pertaining to the design and operation of Plant McDonough.
+Documents numbered MCD-API 000 to MCD-API 075 were provided and used to prepare the Draft Report submitted to EPA, dated Jun 2010.
+Subsequently, after review of the draft report, additional documents MCD-API 076A and MCD-API 082 through MCD-API 089 were provided on September 21, 2010.
 These documents were used in the preparation of this report and are listed in Appendix D, Inventory of Provided Materials.